Zappat0n/test_task/README.md

-# Ofri.ch Test Task for Junior Developers
+# Test Task for Junior Developers

 Build a Rails application with the following structure:
 * Create a User model with the following attributes: